pingcap/docs/tidb-cloud/monitor-built-in-alerting.md

 > **Note:**
 >
-> - Although these alert conditions do not necessarily mean there is a problem, they are often early warning indicators of emerging issues.
-Thus, taking the recommended action is advised.
+> - While these alert conditions do not necessarily mean there is a problem, they are often early warning indicators of emerging issues.
+Therefore, taking the recommended action is advised.
 > - You can edit the thresholds of the alerts on the TiDB Cloud console.
 > - Some alert rules are disabled by default.
 You can enable them as needed.